The BrowserGym Ecosystem for Web Agent Research: AgentLab

 \subsection{Parallel experiments}

-Evaluating a single agent on a benchmark with a reasonable number of seeds per task yields several hundreds of episodes.
-When exploring multiple agent configurations this can lead to several thousands of episodes in a single Study.
+Evaluating a single agent on a benchmark with a reasonable number of seeds per task yields several hundred episodes.
+When exploring multiple agent configurations this can lead to several thousand episodes in a single study.
 Hence, it is crucial to parallelize efficiently the execution of these episodes.

-We use a multiprocess approach with the possibility to use ray \citep{ray} or joblib\footnote{\url{https://github.com/joblib/joblib}} as a backend.
-Since most of the compute requirements are outsourced to servers (LLM API, TGI server, or web server), the actual compute requirement of the job is relatively small and we can launch up to 20 tasks in parallel on a single laptop or even 50-100 on a server machine with many CPU cores and large memory.
+We use a multiprocess approach with the possibility to use \verb|ray| \citep{ray} or \verb|joblib|\footnote{\url{https://github.com/joblib/joblib}} as a backend.
+Since most of the compute requirements are outsourced to servers (LLM API, TGI server, or web server), the actual compute requirement of the job is relatively small and we can launch up to 20 tasks in parallel on a single laptop or even 50--100 tasks on a server machine with many CPU cores and large memory.
 With such parallelization, the rate limits of API-based LLMs are usually the bottleneck.
-If more parallelism is required, ray can connect multiple machines into a single pool of workers.
+If more parallelism is required, \verb|ray| can connect multiple machines into a single pool of workers.
+We refer the reader to \Cref{app:runtime} for further details regarding hardware and runtime.

 \paragraph{Task dependencies} Benchmarks like (Visual)WebArena have task dependencies to ensure that the execution of a task will not corrupt the instance and prevent it from properly solving other tasks.
-The ray backend is capable of handling such dependencies\footnote{joblib cannot handle dependency graphs.}, but unfortunately this also greatly limits the potential parallelism to 2-4 tasks in parallel for the (Visual)WebArena benchmarks.
-Also, if the study is created through \code{make_study}, AgentLab will ensure to sequentially execute all agents in the study with a proper instance reset between each evaluation.
+The \verb|ray| backend is capable of handling such dependencies,\footnote{\code{joblib} cannot handle dependency graphs.} but unfortunately this also greatly limits the potential parallelism to 2--4 tasks in parallel for the (Visual)WebArena benchmarks.
+Also, if the study is created through \code{make_study}, AgentLab ensures the sequential execution of all agents in the study with a proper instance reset between each evaluation.